In April 2015 IBEC was awarded the “HR Excellence in Research” award from the European Commission.

 Human Resources Strategy for Researchers (HRS4R): What do you know about it?

 Watch this short video (2 minutes) to learn about the HR Strategy at IBEC and to see the main actions that have been implemented (status Q1 2019).

 Human Resources Strategy for Researchers (HRS4R) and Action Plan 2015-2017

 In June 2014 IBEC started designing a new according to the Charter and Code.
 The HRS4R was designed with the purpose of implementing measures that our stakeholders have expressed are important to them and that have been broadly accepted through the internal analysis process.

 The internal analysis undertaken consisted of the following approaches and methodologies:

 · four focus groups to discuss the survey results and propose actions;

 · feedback from Group Leaders and Heads of Unit and regular meetings with the Directorate.

 The internal analysis aimed to compare IBEC’s practices against the Charter and Code principles.
-As a result, IBEC created an Action Plan which contains feasible measures with specific actions that we are sure will make a distinction in IBEC’s future.
-This action plan to implement the HRS4R has been submitted and published on our website in March 2015.
+As a result, IBEC created an Action Plan which contains feasible measures with specific actions.
+This action plan to implement the HRS4R was submitted and published on our website in March 2015.

 All the actions included in IBEC’s Action Plan reinforce the overall aims of our Human Resources Strategy which consist in running a distinctive specialist training programme to attract international talent and providing a high-quality environment for our researchers.